opentoonz/opentoonz_docs/source/applying_special_fx.rst

  |Transparency|

 Sets the transparency of the Source content.
 The Intensity, expressed as a percentage, ranges from 0, fully opaque, to 100, fully transparent.

-.. note:: In the FXs that accept multiple input nodes it is possible to change the stacking order of the input nodes by clicking and dragging in ports area.

 .. _light: